Forex spread betting enables speculation on currency pair movements, without you having to worry about direct foreign exchange transactions.

 Why Spread Bet?

-Most traders choose to spread bet, in the hopes of making profits by successfully speculating financial markets (or sports markets).
-Spread betting appeals to many due to the lower spreads, tax exemption, 24/5 trading, and the wide range of derivatives markets available to bet on.
+Spread betting appeals to many types of trader, due to the lower spreads, tax exemption, 24/5 trading, and the wide range of markets available.

-What Is Forex Vs Forwards Vs Options?
+Forex Forwards Vs Forex Options

 As a trader, you are never short on ways to speculate on the markets, especially with derivative trading.

-Conversely, options trading provides traders with greater flexibility and manage risk compared with spot forex and forwards, but they are more complicated to learn.
-Options are contracts that give you the right (but not the obligation) to buy or sell an asset at a predetermined price on or before a specific date.
+However, they are more complicated to learn.
+Options are contracts that give you the right to buy or sell an asset at a predetermined price, on or before a specific date – you are not obliged to go through with the option.

-Ownership Of The AssetYesContract To Buy/Sell In FutureRight To Buy/Sell In Future (No Obligation)
+Ownership Of The Asset | Yes | Contract To Buy/Sell In Future | Right To Buy/Sell In Future (No Obligation) |

 What Is Spread Betting?